Vote for Herrick Now!

 Matt Kassel has emerged as a point-scoring machine for the Terps.

-The junior from Bridgewater, N.J., has already amassed a team-best 21 points (six goals, nine assists) this season, dominating his goal output from a year ago.
+The junior from Bridgewater, N.J., has already amassed a team-best 18 points (five goals, eight assists) this season, dominating his goal output from a year ago.

-He is now tied for 8th for most assists in a career in program history.
+He is now tied for 10th with Shane Dougherty for the 10th most assists in program history.

-That number is the highest total since 2005, when the squad scored 42 through its first 15 games.
-The Terps won the national championship that season.
+That number is the highest total since 2004, when the squad scored 40 through its first 13 games.
+The Terps landed in the national semifinals that season.

 DISHIN' IT OUT